encord-team/encord-active/docs/docs/import/import-coco-project.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Importing COCO Project
+# Importing COCO project

 **Import a dataset and annotations which are stored in COCO format on your local file system.**